CUSTOMER ANALYTICS2025-12-04

 Why is CAC Important?

-CAC (Customer Acquisition Cost) is a very important metric to evaluate the effectiveness of your marketing campaign or customer acquisition strategy.
+CAC (Customer Acquisition Cost) is a key metric for evaluating the effectiveness of your marketing campaign or customer acquisition strategy.

-It acts as a key metric for potential customers, helping them to measure the growth of your business.
+It serves as a key metric for potential customers, helping them measure your business's growth.

-However, you need to understand that focusing too much on reducing CPA can be dangerous as Lifetime Value (LTV) also plays a major role in increasing efficiency.
+However, you need to understand that focusing too much on reducing CPA can be dangerous, as Lifetime Value (LTV) also plays a significant role in increasing efficiency.

-In short, CAC is the money that a business invests in acquiring new clients.
+In short, CAC is the money a business invests to acquire new clients.

-The formula for CAC is complete sales and marketing investment over a specific time divided by the number of fresh customers over that same time.
+The formula for CAC is the total sales and marketing investment over a specific period divided by the number of new customers during that same period.

 The total CAC involves numerous components: